-Recently, he represented a defendant in a series of putative class action lawsuits alleging price fixing in the markets for cement and concrete in Florida, in which the trial court denied certification of the putative classes.
-Mr Hoffman also recently served as trial counsel for a high technology firm in an antitrust trial, successfully arguing appeal before the Eighth US Circuit Court of Appeals in the defence of the dismissal of a price-fixing case; represented a national health insurer in defending antitrust claims regarding a purported group boycott; and defended a multinational food company in class action antitrust litigation alleging price fixing.
+Recently, he represented parties in obtaining clearance from the FTC in two heavily investigated simultaneous mergers; succeeded in obtaining dismissal at class certification for a defendant in a series of putative class action lawsuits alleging price fixing; served as trial counsel for a high technology firm in an antitrust trial, successfully arguing appeal before the Eighth US Circuit Court of Appeals in the defence of the dismissal of a price-fixing case; represented a national health insurer in defending antitrust claims regarding a purported group boycott; and defended a multinational food company in class action antitrust litigation alleging price fixing.

 From 2001 to 2004, Mr Hoffman served at the FTC's Bureau of Competition as associate director and then as deputy director.
 He oversaw the bureau's antitrust enforcement activities, including merger reviews, litigation, and policy development, and had direct responsibility for two of the bureau's four merger divisions.

 Mr Hoffman received a JD from the University of Florida College of Law, where he was Order of the Coif and received the WD McDonald Prize for graduating first in his class.
 He earned a BA from Penn State University, where he graduated Phi Beta Kappa.

 WWL says: "Very highly respected when he was at the FTC, and even more so now he is in private practice"